getPopsure/engineer-challenge/Readme.md

 4. Finish by answering a [couple of questions](#General-questions) about the project.
 You can answer them on this very same file.

 ## User story

-As a user, I want to be able to search for policies using any of the text fields displayed on the table.
+As a user, I want to be able to view, create and update the policy data.
+- When viewing policies, I want to sort and filter the results.

-When a search filter is applied, I want to see the filtered information on the same table.
+- When a policy was edited, I want to have access to the previous versions of the policy.

-When a search filter is applied, I want to be able to clear the current search filter, this action will display the original information.
+- When editing a policy, I want to be able to add or remove customer's family members.

 ## Acceptance criteria

-- Show only `ACTIVE` and `PENDING` policies.
-- Do not display any results if there are no matches
-- Clearing the search should return the table to its original state
+- The policies API should support sorting and paginating the results.
+- It should be possible to find a policy by its family member names, current or past.
+- The policy history should be available at a separate endpoint.

 ## Task requirements